neobotix/neo_usboard/README.md

 * ROS Indigo on Ubuntu 14.04
 * ROS Kinetic on Ubuntu 16.04

-## Parameters and Usage
+## Installation

-### Usage

 1. Clone the repository into your catkin workspace src folder ($ git clone https://github.com/neobotix/neo_usboard.git)
 2. Clone neo_msgs into your catkin workspace src folder ($ git clone https://github.com/neobotix/neo_msgs.git)
-2. Check the ttyUSB port on which the USBoard is connected to the PC via RS-232 (generally /dev/ttyUSB0)
+3. Check the ttyUSB port on which the USBoard is connected to the PC via RS-232 (generally /dev/ttyUSB0)
-3. Define parameters in launch/usboard_param.yaml
+4. Define parameters in launch/usboard_param.yaml
-3. Make sure that neo_msgs package is added to your catkin workspace
+5. Make sure that neo_msgs package is added to your catkin workspace
-4. Build your catkin workspace
+6. Build your catkin workspace
-5. Run the neo_usboard roslaunch file ( $ roslaunch neo_usboard neo_usboard.launch)
+7. Run the neo_usboard roslaunch file ( $ roslaunch neo_usboard neo_usboard.launch)
+8.

+## Usage

+1. Configure the USBoard: neo_usboard/launch/usboard_param.yaml
+2. Start the Node: ```roslaunch neo_usboard neo_usboard.launch ```
-6. To print and montior the published sensors data use rostopic or rqt ($ rostopic echo /USBoard/Measurements)
+3. Print and montior the published sensors data using rostopic or rqt: ```rostopic echo /USBoard/Measurements```

-### Topics
+## Topics

 | Name | Type |
 | --- | --- |